Arkady Sidorov

-He campaigned against the MSU professor and Jewish academician Isaak Mints during Joseph Stalin's anti-Semitic drive against the "rootless cosmopolitans" as a result of which Mints lost most of his academic positions.
+He campaigned against the MSU professor and Jewish academician Isaak Mints during Joseph Stalin's antisemitic drive against the "rootless cosmopolitans" as a result of which Mints lost most of his academic positions.
 The zeal with which Sidorov opposed Mints was remembered when a position became vacant for a corresponding member of the USSR Academy of Sciences and Sidorov was not elected.

 He edited Istoricheskie zapiski and was on the editorial board of the Great Soviet Encyclopedia and the Soviet Historical Encyclopedia.
-He was instrumental in the publication of 18 volumes of documents on the 1905–07 Revolution and ten volumes on the October Revolution of 1917.
+He was instrumental in the publication of 18 volumes of documents on the 1905–1907 Revolution and ten volumes on the October Revolution of 1917.

 He researched the development of capitalism in Russia which he concluded had developed largely independently of the rest of Europe, and is considered to have been the father of a new direction in Soviet historiography.

 Early life and education

 Arkady Sidorov was born in Pochinki, Lukoyanovsky district, Gorky, now Nizhny Novgorod province, on 27 January (8 February) 1900.
 He became a member of the Communist Party of the Soviet Union in 1920 and attended institutions of higher education specifically intended to provide a Marxist training, graduating from the Sverdlov Communist University in 1923 and from the Institute of Red Professors in 1928.
 He published anti-Menshevik and anti-socialist revolutionary views in the press.